Core

 add_transition(u, v, p=None, **attr)[source]

-Add a transition u -> v to the chain :type u: :param u: Transition origin state :type v: :param v: Transition target state :type p: :param p: Probability (optional) :type attr: :param attr: Any other arguments
+Add a transition u -> v to the chain. :type u: :param u: Transition origin state. :type v: :param v: Transition target state. :type p: Union[float, int, None] :param p: Optional probability float. :type attr: :param attr: Any other attributes.

 property states